-Managing a net revenue budget of £12.4m and a revised capital budget of over £11.9m, the Council provides a wide range of services for its residents as detailed in our Gedling Plan 2020-23.
+Managing a net revenue budget of £14.2m and a revised capital budget of over £13.2m, the Council provides a wide range of services for its residents as detailed in our Gedling Plan 2023-27.

 Gedling has a strong record of delivering high-quality, low-cost services, but the Council continues to face cuts in central government funding, making this an ever-increasing challenge to maintain.
 Funding cuts have come at a time of increasing demands for services from a growing and increasingly ageing population, together with inflationary pressures, in particular the Government's removal of the public sector pay cap has impacted on pay expectations in local government.
-The Covid-19 pandemic has had an unprecedented impact upon the Council both financially and in performance terms.
-The financial environment facing the Council is expected to continue to be challenging in 2023/24 and beyond.
-Details of the plans made by the Council for 2022/23, the performance achieved against those plans and a look forward to 2023/24 and beyond are given in the following sections.
+Details of the plans made by the Council for 2023/24, the performance achieved against those plans and a look forward to 2024/25 and beyond are given in the following sections.

-2. Gedling's Plans for 2022/23
+2. Gedling's Plans for 2023/24

-The Gedling Plan 2020-23, summarising how the Council would work with its partners to improve the lives of its residents, support local businesses and provide high quality and excellent value for money services, was approved by Council on 5 March 2020.
-This document set out the Council's five priorities, and all Gedling's plans are structured around these priorities, which are summarised below:
+The Gedling Plan 2023-27, summarising how the Council would work with its partners to improve the lives of its residents, support local businesses and provide high quality and excellent value for money services, was approved by Council on 2 March 2023.
+This document set out the Council's four priorities, and all Gedling's plans are structured around these priorities, which are summarised below: